Teachings of Falun Gong: Buddhism and Daoism

+According to Yanfei Sun, a sociologist at China's state-run Zhejiang University, Li's teachings are syncretic, borrowing from existing traditions including Buddhism and Daoism.
+In particular, Falun Gong borrows heavily from Buddhist cosmology and soteriology but applies Li's idiosyncratic interpretation.
+Li asserts that the teachings of Buddhism and Daoism are confined to the Milky Way Galaxy, whereas Falun Gong's teachings are of the highest, universe-wide order.

 The teachings of Falun Gong make a distinction between fojia, Buddha School, and fojiao, the religion of Buddhism and also the Dao School (daojia) and the religion of Daoism (daojiao).
 Li Hongzhi states that there are two main systems of Xiu Lian or Cultivation practice: the "Buddha School" and the "Dao School".
 According to Li, the cultivation ways of the Buddha School focus on the cultivation of Compassion while the Dao School emphasizes the cultivation of Truthfulness.
 In Falun Gong, Truthfulness and Compassion are apparently understood to be aspects of the cosmos's fundamental nature, Zhen-Shan-Ren.
 Thus, cultivation practices, whether in the Buddha School or Dao School, are considered a process of assimilation to this cosmic characteristic.
 Li states that there are many cultivation ways in the Dao and Buddha schools that are unrelated to secular religions, are often handed down from Master to disciple in secret, or "[have] always been practiced quietly, either among the populace or deep in the mountains."
 Li states that, "These kinds of practices have their uniqueness.
 They need to choose a good disciple—someone with tremendous virtue who is truly capable of cultivating to an advanced level."

-In his book Falun Gong, Li states that Falun Gong is Buddhist qigong and an upright cultivation way that has nothing to do with the religion of Buddhism.
+In his book Falun Gong, Li states that Falun Gong is Buddhist qigong that has nothing to do with the religion of Buddhism.
 Li states that the religion of Buddhism "is a system of cultivation that Shakyamuni awakened to in India more than two thousand years ago when he was cultivating."